ft-lab/sample_usd/knowledges/LightingCalculation.md

 ![light_USD_SphereLight.png](./images/Lights/light_USD_SphereLight.png)

 Note that this scene is multiplied by 100 in Root Prim.
+Also, the default scene unit for USD is cm.
 Therefore, the unit of Radius=2.0 is passed on as meters.

 The comparison between Blender and Omniverse (USD) was as follows.